President Obama’s Farewell Speech Glossed Over A Squandered Legacy [Opinion]

 He reminded his audience of how much he values human rights and freedom of speech, yet the last eight years have seen him expand surveillance programs on private civilians.
 Georgetown University law professor Laura Donohue characterized the President’s expanded surveillance program as legal, but unconstitutional in an essay for the Washington Post.

-And despite his rhetoric of protecting long-time undocumented residents from deportation, Foreign Policy magazine observes that Obama actually increased deportations in vast numbers, detained entire families seeking asylum indefinitely, and deported unaccompanied children back to war-torn nations like Guatamala, El Salvador and Honduras.
+And despite his rhetoric of protecting long-time undocumented residents from deportation, Foreign Policy magazine observes that Obama actually increased deportations in vast numbers, detained entire families seeking asylum indefinitely, and deported unaccompanied children back to war-torn nations like Guatemala, El Salvador and Honduras.
 In fact, according to ABC News, Obama has deported more people than any other president, at 2.5 million between 2009 and 2015.

 Speaking of Honduras, Obama’s farewell speech neatly ignored the fact that his administration was responsible for participating in and supporting the military coup of democratically elected Honduran President Manuel Zelaya.
 According to Salon, both Obama and then-Secretary of State Hillary Clinton defended the coup and “played a uniquely hands-on role” in the act.
 The coup was carried out, it seems, because Zelaya had challenged the interests of powerful Western corporations.